-6.2.1 Science with ILD
+6.2.8 Science with ILD

 ILD has been designed to operate with electron-positron collisions between 90 GeV and 1 TeV.
-The science goals of the ILC have been described in detail in [141], and will not be repeated here.
-It should be pointed out that the analyses which have been performed within the ILD concept group are based on fully simulated events, using a realistic detector model and advanced reconstruction software, and in many cases includes estimates of key systematic effects.
+The science goals of the ILC have been described in detail in [143], and results of numerous studies are reported in the following chapters of this document.
+It should be pointed out that the analyses which have been performed within the ILD concept group are based on fully simulated events, using a realistic detector model and advanced reconstruction software, and in many cases include estimates of key systematic effects.
 This is particularly important when estimating the reach the ILC and ILD will have for specific measurements.
 Determining, for example, the branching ratios of the Higgs at the percent level depends critically on the detector performance, and thus on the quality of the event simulation and reconstruction.

-In many cases the performance used in the physics analyses has been tested against prototype experiments.
+In many cases the performance assumed in the detector simulation has been cross checked with prototype test results.
 The key performance numbers for the vertexing, tracking and calorimeter systems are all based on results from test beam experiments.
-The particle flow performance, a key aspect of the ILD physics reach, could in the absence of a large scale demonstration experiment not be fully verified, but key aspects have been shown in experiments.
-This includes the single particle resolution for neutral and charged particles, the particle separation in jets, the linking power between tracking and calorimetry, and key aspects of detailed shower analyses important for particle flow.
+The particle flow performance, a key aspect of the ILD physics reach, could not be fully verified in the absence of a large scale detector prototype, but key aspects have been shown in experiments.
+This includes the single particle resolution for neutral and charged particles, the particle separation in jets, the linking power between tracking and calorimetry, and detailed shower reconstruction important for particle flow.

-While the physics case studies are based on the version of the ILD detector presented in the detector volume of the ILC DBD [158], ILD has recently initiated a systematic benchmarking effort to study the performance of the ILD concept, and to determine in particular the correlations between science objectives and detector performance.
-The list of benchmark analyses which are under study is given in table 6.2.
+While the physics case studies are based on the version of the ILD detector presented in the detector volume of the ILC DBD [163], ILD initiated a systematic benchmarking effort to study the performance of the ILD concept, and to determine in particular the correlations between science objectives and detector performance.
+The list of benchmark processes which have been studied is given in table 6.1.
 Even if the ILC will start operation at a center-of-mass energy of 250 GeV, the ILD detector is being designed to meet the more challenging requirements of higher center-of-mass energies, since major parts of the detector, e.g. the coil, the yoke and the main calorimeters will not be replaced when upgrading the accelerator.
-Therefore, most of the detector benchmark analyses are performed at a center-of-mass energy of 500 GeV, and one benchmark even at 1 TeV.
-The assumed integrated luminosities and beam polarisation settings follow the canonical running scenario [135].
-In addition to the well-established performance aspects of the ILD detector, the potential of new features not yet incorporated in the existing detector prototypes, e.g. time-offlight information, is being evaluated.
+Therefore, most of the detector benchmark analyses were performed at a center-of-mass energy of 500 GeV, and one benchmark even at 1 TeV.
+The assumed integrated luminosities and beam polarisation settings followed the canonical running scenario [136].
+In addition to the well-established performance aspects of the ILD detector, the potential of new features not yet incorporated in the existing detector prototypes, e.g. time-of-flight information, have also been evaluated.